mcittar/projects_api/README.md

 I also have to convert the incoming creationdDate and expiryDate string into a Ruby formatted date to comply with my model and database level date validation.
 To do this, I use Ruby's Date#strptime method which uses a regex to convert an incorrectly formatted date string into a format accepted by Ruby's Date object.

 Finally I have to correctly set up the many-to-many relationships between projects and their countries and keys.
 For countries, I simply iterate through an incoming project's countries and attempt to save them to the database.
 Duplicate countries won't save thanks to my validations.
 After I save them, I add the country to my project's association and the join table relationship will get created and tested when the project saves.
 The keys work the same way except I added additional logic to check to make sure invalid key pairs wouldn't allow a project to be save.
-For instance, if the database already has the key { 24 "hats" } and I try to save the key { 24 "shoes" }, The project will get a validation error and not save correctly
+For instance, if the database already has the key { 24 "hats" } and I try to save the key { 24 "shoes" }, The project will get a validation error and not save correctly.

+All of this logic can be found on the ProjectsController at `app/controllers/projects_controller.rb`

+## Search

+## Potential Improvements

+When parsing incoming data, I believe I make unnecessary queries to the database when I try to save countries or keys that already exist.
+I can avoid these extra calls to my database by using a cache that remembers what countries and keys have already been saved and then not try to save those again.

+I trusted my validations to handle the testing saving projects of different formats but I think I would benefit from writing more Postman tests that create different kinds of both valid/invalid projects.

+I would also like to go back and write more descriptive error messages for my model level validations.
+Currently, if you try to save a duplicate key the error will only be "Key is invalid" rather than "Key 24 is invalid".
+I had some difficulty interpolating the error value into the message and was forced to move on.